IMMM-SFA/naturf/docs/source/user_guide.rst

 Plan Area Density (61-75)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Plan area density is the ratio of building footprint areas within the building plan area to the entire building plan area, calculated in 5 meter increments from ground level to 75 meters. **naturf** projects the building footprint vertically to the building height, meaning plan area density is the same at every vertical level.
+(Burian 2004)

 .. math::